codeNovels/GemStore/README.md

 This GETS the information inside the js file.
 It is in json format

 <b>Specs:</b>
-This GETS the informatino inside the js file.
+This GETS the informatinon inside the js file.
 It is in json format

 <b>Review:</b>
 This POSTS the review via the reviewCtrl and displays it via the 2way databinding